 Keep Green Things Green

-If you are a dedicated gardener, you may have come to terms with the cycle of life and embraced the fact that most of your plants will die off over the winter.
-But if you want to keep favorite cultivars alive through the coldest times of year, you do have the option of outfitting a metal shed with large South-facing glass windows to catch the warmth of the winter sun.
-Unlike a greenhouse that is mostly glass or plastic with a thin metal frame, a sturdy steel shed can serve dual purpose as a space to keep all your gardening and lawncare tools.
-And don’t forget that patio furniture that could last for many additional years if you just stored it over the winter.
+If you are a dedicated gardener, you may have come to terms with the cycle of life.
+You’ve embraced the fact that most of your plants will die off over the winter.
+But what if you want to keep favorite cultivars alive through the coldest times of the year?
+You do have the option of outfitting a metal shed with large South-facing glass windows to catch the warmth of the winter sun.
+Unlike a greenhouse that is mostly glass or plastic with a thin metal frame, a sturdy steel shed can serve a dual purpose as a space to keep all your gardening and lawn care tools.
+And don’t forget that patio furniture.
+It could last for many additional years if you just store it over the winter.

 Protect Vehicles from Winter Precipitation

-Whether it’s a carport or a full garage, a metal structure that keeps snow and ice off your car can be a godsend on those early mornings when all you want is to get on with your commute.
-Steel is ideal for this type of all-weather application and can stand up to the weight of snow much better than a cloth canopy.
+Whether it’s a carport or a full garage, a metal structure that keeps snow and ice off your car can be a godsend.
+That’s especially true on those early mornings when all you want is to get on with your commute.
+Steel is ideal for this type of all-weather application.
+It can stand up to the weight of snow much better than a cloth canopy.
 A steel carport also cuts down on ice accumulation and keeps your paint job in better shape.
 You won’t be stuck trying to scrape off ice by hand or melting it with water only to have it refreeze and make your car doors impossible to open!

 Use Business Storage for Temporary or Ongoing Needs

 Steel storage units can provide a secure, protected environment when you need extra space to meet the needs of your organization.
-Maybe you need a place to store boxes and boxes of paper files at the end of 2017 to make room for new paperwork.
+Maybe you need a place to store boxes and boxes of paper files at the end of 2019 to make room for new paperwork.
 Or, perhaps you need a mini-warehouse for excess holiday inventory.
-If employees need to frequently access the space or if temperature sensitive items will be stored, remember to plan for insulation and climate control to make the steel storage space suit your purposes.
+If employees need to frequently access the space or if you’ll store temperature-sensitive items, remember to plan for insulation and climate control to make the steel storage space suit your purposes.

 There’s Still Time for Construction

 Since steel isn’t as sensitive to the elements as wood, winter construction is often feasible.
 And the best time to start with designing the building and prepping your site for installation is always right now.
-To get started, contact our team for a free quote.
+To get started using steel sheds for winter storage, contact our team for a free quote.